-In the summer of 2016, First Parish Truro welcomed its new co-pastors, a clergy couple, Rev. Anastasia Kidd and Rev. Chad William Kidd.
-Below you’ll find their letters of introduction:
+In the summer of 2016, First Parish Truro welcomed its new co-pastors, a clergy couple, Rev. Dr. Anastasia Kidd and Rev. Chad William Kidd.

 Dear Truro Community: